Xilinx/neuralArchitectureReshaping/rubicall/README.md

 `--alpha` alpha for KD (default=0.9).

-`--type` perform SkipClip on QABAS generated model.
+`--type` performs SkipClip on QABAS generated model.

-`--skip_stride` change stride at which skip connection should be removed.
+`--skip_stride` changes the stride at which the skip connection should be removed.

 ```bash
 rubicon skipclip path_to_store_rubicall-mp  --pretrained reproducibleEvaluation/models/rubiconqabas/ -f --full --batch 64 --no-amp --epoch 100  --temp 2 --alpha 0.9 --type rubiconqabas